What is the vagus nerve responsible for? The vagus nerve and what ailments are associated with it? XI pair - accessory nerve

 Nucleus solitarius

-Taste sensitivity of the anterior 2/3 tongue
+Taste sensitivity of the anterior 2/3 of the tongue

 Parasympathetic